What is radioactivity?

-We define radioactivity as the spontaneous emission of particles (alpha particles, beta particles, neutrons) or radiations (range, K capture), or both at the same time, coming from the disintegration of certain nuclides that form them, due to an arrangement in its internal structure.
+We define radioactivity as the spontaneous emission of particles (alpha particles, beta particles, neutrons) or radiation (gamma, capture K), or both at the same time, from the disintegration of certain nucleides that form them, because of an arrangement in its internal structure

-Types of radiation
+Types of radioactive emissions

 Among the light elements, the most frequent radiations are:

-- Beta radiation b + , which are positrons from the nucleus
+- Beta b + radiation , which are positrons from the nucleus

-- Gamma rays (g), which are high-energy electromagnetic waves
+- Gamma rays (g), which are high energy electromagnetic waves

-- Electronic capture (K disintegrations)
+- Electronic capture (disintegrations K)

-Radiations a are characteristic of heavy elements.
+- Alpha radiation is characteristic of heavy elements.

 Beta radiation is a form of ionizing radiation emitted by certain types of radioactive nuclei.